 If this is your first time grilling a porterhouse, it's a good idea to keep an instant-read thermometer on hand.
 You may have heard of the "poke test," when a steak's doneness can be determined by how much it gives when poked with a finger, but since different types of steaks react differently to poking, a novice griller would be wise to steer clear and stick to the instant-read.

 How Long Should You Grill a Porterhouse Steak?

 I know there's some people who like their steaks well done, but a truly good steak should only be cooked to medium rare.
-On a medium-hot grill, even a big porterhouse should take maybe about five minutes per side max, or until the interior temperature reaches 130 degrees.
-For rare steaks, shoot for 120.
+On a medium-hot grill, even a big porterhouse steak should take maybe about five minutes per side max, or until the internal temperature reaches 130°F. For rare doneness steak, shoot for 120°F.

 Do you want to get those fancy steakhouse grill marks on your porterhouse?
 After you put it on the grill, wait for a couple of minutes and take the end on your right and turn it so that the steak's now vertical rather than horizontal.
 Don't forget to do this on the other side, too!

 Many will tell you that a steak should only be flipped once while grilling.
 If you want the pretty grill marks, yes, but if you want a well-cooked steak and don't care about said grill marks, flipping your steak frequently will help it cook more evenly.
 Besides, steak is pretty no matter what and steak lovers won't turn down a piece of nicely grilled meat based on looks.